Matrix Decomposition-Based Approach to Estimate the STARTS Model: Simulation

 \subsubsection{Frequency of improper solutions}

-Table~1 presents, for each estimation method, the frequency of improper solutions evaluated under each condition.
+Table~1 presents, for each estimation method, the frequency of improper solutions under each condition when $\beta=0.3$.
 First, we focus on ML, CML and ULS, which correspond to the first three columns.
-Improper solutions occurred for both ML and ULS under all conditions, with ULS exhibiting a slightly higher overall frequency than ML.
-In contrast, ML and CML yielded improper solutions at approximately similar proportions across conditions.
-For example, under the condition $T = 4$, $N = 200$, and $\psi^2 = 0.2$, the proportions of improper solutions were 56\% for ML, 58\% for CML, and 58\% for ULS.
-Moreover, the proportion in which all three methods resulted in improper solutions reached as high as 42\%.
+For each of these estimation methods, improper solutions occurred in at least some replications under every condition, with ULS exhibiting the highest overall frequency.
+Although the proportion of improper solutions for ML was lower than that for ULS, it was approximately 2\% to 8\% higher than that for CML across the conditions.
+For example, under the condition $T = 4$, $N = 200$, and $\psi^2 = 0.3$, the proportions of improper solutions were 67\% for ML, 61\% for CML, and 75\% for ULS.

+Moreover, the proportion in which all three methods resulted in improper solutions reached as high as 49\%.
 Improper solutions were most frequently observed in the estimates of $\psi^2$, and this tendency became more pronounced as $T$ and $N$ increased.
 These results underscore the severity of the improper-solution problem when applying the STARTS model.
+Moreover, as observed in the preceding results, although CML yielded a slightly lower frequency of improper solutions than ML, in many cases at least one variance parameter—most commonly $\psi^2$—was estimated at the boundary value of zero.

 Both $N$ and $T$ were associated with reductions in the frequency of improper solutions as they increased.
 However, the effect of $T$ appeared to be relatively limited when increasing from $T = 6$ to $T = 8$, whereas the impact of $N$ was more pronounced overall.
 In addition, differences attributable to $\psi^2$ were generally small unless $T=8$.
+Regarding $\beta$, the overall proportion of improper solutions tended to be lower under $\beta=0.5$ (see Table~S1 in the Online Supplemental Material), presumably because the respective roles of $\sigma_w^2$ and $\psi^2$ in representing the covariance structure were more clearly differentiated.
+Nevertheless, the differences across estimation methods and conditions followed patterns similar to those observed when $\beta=0.3$ (Table 1).